 Meow Wolf was put together by a group of artists who filled a warehouse full of experiential art for people to enjoy.
 We ran up and down and through different interactive exhibits.
 It was so exciting to be stimulated by such creativity.

 That evening we said goodbye to crystal mountain and Santa Fe.
 The two of us, our dog and kitten piled back into the bus and headed on to our seventh destination.
 As usual, we had no plan as to where to go next, but we ended up exactly where we were meant be.
-Check back for more from our cross-country adventure!
+See what happens next on our cross-country adventure here!